The 7 Best LSAT Prep Courses of 2026 (Ranked & Reviewed)

 Verdict: The “Apple” of LSAT prep.
 Sleek, intuitive, and highly effective.

-Blueprint is our #1 pick for 2025 because they have solved the biggest problem with LSAT prep: boredom.
+Blueprint is our #1 pick for 2026 because they have solved the biggest problem with LSAT prep: boredom.
 Their video lessons are cinema-quality, funny, and engaging.
 If you can’t pay attention, you can’t learn.
 Blueprint keeps you glued to the screen.
+They were also quick to update their platform and explainer content for the new 2026 LawHub interface and to add structured drilling for the Argumentative Writing task.

 Why We Love It: